Eleocharis sphacelata

 Eleocharis sphacelata, commonly known as tall spikerush, is a sedge of the family Cyperaceae that is native to Australia and New Zealand.

 The erect rhizomatous perennial herb to grass-like sedge typically grows to a height of 1 to 2 m.
 It blooms between February and October producing white flowers.

-It is found in and around lagoons and in and swampy areas in coastal parts of the Kimberley, South West, Great Southern and Goldfields-Esperance regions of Western Australia where it grows in black muddy soils.
+It is found in and around lagoons and in and around swampy areas in coastal parts of the Kimberley, South West, Great Southern and Goldfields-Esperance regions of Western Australia where it grows in black muddy soils.